jonathanong/horizontal-grid-packing/README.md

 ### pack.destroy()

-Destroys the grid and returns the container to the original state.
+Destroys the grid and returns `container` to its original state.

 ### pack.create()